jfchoii/saints3/README.md

 Planned and suggested edits:
 1. Import contents of Google docs into wiki
    - missing: Rite, Guild Home, Performance Guidelines, Discord Overview
-   - but may be consolidated into others?
 2. Edit text so it is less verbose and easier to read.
-3. Remove redundancies, consolidate step by step guide, guild basics, ranks and roles, performance guidelines?
+   - Remove redundancies, consolidate step by step guide, guild basics, ranks and roles, performance guidelines?
    - Guild Handbook and Rules may be redundant?
    - Absences being separate from rules might be redundant but might also be OK because people might ask a lot
    - Emphasize contributions
-4. (Need help with this) Compile all images and upload to assets folder for linking in the pages
+3. **(Need help with this)** Compile all images, rename and upload files to assets folder for linking in the pages.
+The logo is currently a screenshot.
-5. (Optional) Restructure documentation to emphasize trading help and assistance (addons, pricing, farming, flipping, crafting, etc)
+4. (Optional) Restructure documentation to emphasize trading help and assistance (addons, pricing, farming, flipping, crafting, etc)
-6. (Optional) Find hosting so that we don't have to use the current URL
+5. (Optional) Find hosting so that we don't have to use the current URL
-7. (Optional) Hype up the guild lottery & rewards for donations
+6. (Optional) Hype up the guild lottery & rewards for donations
-8. (Optional) Find a way to make this document more private.
+7. (Optional) Find a way to make this document more private.
 Otherwise, more private info may be linked as static google docs.(Guild News)

-Original saints info corner: [keyinfo]
+[Original saints info corner][keyinfo]

 Note: this format doesn't like it when headers aren't in order, it breaks the table of contents.